Peachtree Station is a friendly neighborhood of 717 homes with a small-town feel. The community was built in the early 1980’s over several phases.

 Photos of Peachtree Station

-Residents of this neighborhood enjoy access to award winning-winning public schools including Simpson Elementary, Pinckneyville Middle School, and Norcross High School.
-Both Pinckneyville Middle and Norcross High have thriving International Baccalaureate programs, and Norcross High has a large array of AP courses available to students too.
-Peachtree Station students may opt to attend The Paul Duke STEM High School, which focuses on science, technology, engineering and mathematics.
-Additionally, the prestigious Wesleyan School, serving grades K-12, is located in the heart of Peachtree Corners.
+Residents of this neighborhood enjoy access to award-winning Gwinnett County Public Schools with thriving International Baccalaureate programs available at the middle and high school levels.
+A large array of Advanced Placement (AP) courses is available to students too.
+Peachtree Corners students may opt to attend The Paul Duke STEM High School, which focuses on science, technology, engineering and mathematics, or the Japanese-English Language Public Charter School.
+Prestigious Wesleyan School, serving grades K-12, and Cornerstone Christian Academy are also located in the heart of Peachtree Corners.
+See detailed information about Peachtree Corners schools.

 Shopping, Dining and Entertainment

-Upscale shopping is a short walk away at The Forum on Peachtree Parkway where residents pop into its boutiques and specialty shops.
-The Peachtree Corners Town Center is located just across the street.
-The many restaurants of the sister complexes range from fine dining to family friendly.
+Upscale shopping is available at The Forum on Peachtree Parkway where residents pop into its boutiques and specialty shops.
+Peachtree Corners Town Center is located just across the street and a pedestrian bridge will connect the two complexes in 2019.
+Their many restaurants range from fine dining to family friendly.
 For those who prefer to cook at home, both Trader Joes and Sprouts Farmers Market are located in these complexes.
-Residents find loads of entertainment options at The Town Center’s CinéBistro and Town Green–the site of fun, free events such as movies, concerts, yoga, and family game night.
+Residents find loads of entertainment options at The Town Center’s CinéBistro and Town Green—the site of fun, free events such as movies, concerts, yoga, and family game night.

-It’s just a short drive to the 6-theater NCG Cinema, 2 Publix Supermarkets, Ingles Market and ALDI grocery store.
+Find even more fun all around Peachtree Corners, including the 6-theater NCG Cinema, 2 Publix Supermarkets, Ingles Market and ALDI grocery store.
 Several other small shopping malls are scattered throughout the city of Peachtree Corners.
 Find lots of other shopping, dining, salon, and recreational options in them.
+Learn more about Peachtree Corners Shopping & Entertainment.

 A drive through its lovely neighborhoods, or a visit to its many parks, shows visitors why Peachtree Corners maintains its Tree City designation.
-A large section of Peachtree Station is contiguous with the beautiful and serene Simpsonwood Park.
-Neighboring Jones Bridge Park on the Chattahoochee River is a well-developed gem, with several pavilions, grills, walking trails, soccer fields and a large playground.
-Pinckneyville Park includes large and active Soccer and Baseball complexes to complement its pond, walking and biking trails, skating bowl, fenced dog park, pavilions, grills, and more.
-The Town Green’s interactive fountain, slide, and play area delight children.
+A large section of Peachtree Station is contiguous with the beautiful and serene parks on the Chattahoochee River.
+A large and active Soccer and Baseball complex with walking and biking trails, skating bowl, fenced dog park, pavilions, grills, complement the area parks.

 Robert Fowler YMCA bustles with activity and is literally just around the corner from Peachtree Station.
 Several other full-service and specialty fitness centers are located nearby.

-Peachtree Station residents enjoy other annual activities such as their neighborhood Halloween Parade, the Peachtree Corners Festival, Glow in the Corners Parade, and Light Up The Corners Glow Run.
+Peachtree Station residents enjoy other annual activities such as their neighborhood Halloween Parade, and many city-wide activities.
+Learn more about them and Peachtree Corners Parks & Recreation.

 If you like this, share it